 With up to 80% of total hours saved for annotation, machining, and inspection processes together, it improves processes for faster products, more efficient processes, quicker iterations, and less redundancies.

-How to Use QIF in MBD & MBE Process
+Use cases of QIF in MBD & MBE process

 Whether it's a CATIA, NX, Creo, or SolidWorks CAD file, it needs to be translated to a neutral format like QIF that can be passed downstream and handled off to different stakeholders & departments.
 Then it needs to be validated to ensure the original CAD & QIF CAD are aligned.